mjhea0/readme-template/README.md

 # README TEMPLATE
-What to include in your README to stand out against other repositories and showing potential interest.
+What to include in your README to stand out against other repositories and marketing yourself to gain traction for open source projects.

 # Project Name